bogdanvlviv/minitest-mock_expectations/README.md

 ### assert_called_with(object, method_name, arguments, returns: nil)

-Asserts that the method will be called with the `arguments` on the `object` in the block:
+Asserts that the method will be called with the `arguments` on the `object` in the block

 ```ruby
 assert_called_with(@post, :add_comment, ["Thanks for sharing this."]) do